Numidia

-Numidia (𐤌𐤌𐤋𐤊𐤕 𐤌𐤔𐤋𐤉𐤉𐤌) was the ancient kingdom of the Numidians in northwest Africa, initially comprising the northern part of what is now Algeria, but later expanding into modern Tunisia and Libya.
-The polity was originally divided between the Massylii state in the east (Capital: Cirta) and the Masaesyli state in the west (Capital: Siga).
-During the Second Punic War (218–201 BC), Masinissa, king of the Massylii, defeated Syphax of the Masaesyli to unify Numidia into the first unified Berber state for Numidians in present-day Algeria.
-Initially a sovereign state and an ally of Rome, the kingdom later alternated between being a Roman province and a Roman client state.
+Numidia (Regnum Numidiae) was the ancient Libyan kingdom of the indigenous Numidian Berbers in Northwest Africa during the Hellenistic period.
+Initially comprising the northern part of what is now Algeria, Numidia expanded into western modern Tunisia and Libya.
+The polity was originally divided between the Massylii state in the east, with its capital at Cirta, and the Masaesyli state in the west, with its capital at Siga.
+During the Second Punic War (218–201 BC), Masinissa, king of the Massylii, defeated Syphax of the Masaesyli to unify Numidia into the first unified Berber state for Numidians in North Africa.
+Initially an independent state and an ally of Rome, the kingdom later alternated between being a Roman province and a Roman client state.

-Numidia, at its foundation, was bordered by the Moulouya River to the west, Africa Proconsularis and Cyrenaica to the east. the Mediterranean Sea to the north, and the Sahara to the south so that Numidia entirely surrounded Carthage except towards the sea. before Masinissa expanded past the Moulouya and vassalizing Bokkar, and reaching the Atlantic ocean to the west.
+At its foundation, Numidia was bordered by the Moulouya River to the west.
+It extends toward Cyrenaicato the east except where lay the Carthaginian hinterlands of eastern Tunisia.
+The Mediterranean Sea formed its northern boundary, while the southern frontier reached the Saharan regions inhabited by the Gaetulians.

 Etymology

-The Greek historians referred to these peoples as "Νομάδες" (i.e. Nomads), which by Latin interpretation became "Numidae" (but cf. also the correct use of Nomades).
+The Numidians were people who inhabited North Africa, specifically the regions that now form northern Algeria and western Tunisia, during the final three centuries of the first millennium BC.
+The Greek historians referred to these peoples as Νομάδες (i.e. Nomads), which by Latin interpretation became Numidae (but cf. also the correct use of Nomades).
 Historian Gabriel Camps, however, disputes this claim, favoring instead a local African origin for the term.

-Despite their presence, the Numidians are scarcely mentioned in Greek and Roman historical accounts until the First Punic War (264–241 BC), when the Greek historian Polybius first noted their cavalry.
+Numidians famously appear in works by Greek historians and travellers such as Herodotus and Pausanias and later Roman historians such as Pliny the Elder, Livy and Sallust, in the First Punic War (264–241 BC), when the Greek historian Polybius first noted the strength and versatility of the Numidian cavalry.
 He also indicated the peoples and territory west of Carthage including the entire north of Algeria as far as the river Mulucha (Muluya), about 100 mi west of Oran.